Auction Defender FAQ

 - using proxies

-- logging in near-simultaneously from two different IPs (sniper at home and manual login at work, for example.
+- logging in near-simultaneously from two different IPs (sniper at home and manual login at work, or snipe web service, for example.
 This may include browsing from two IPs while logged in)

 - when you're bidding on too many items ending at the same time from the same seller

-We've taken measures to reduce the number of CAPCHAs when using AD, however, you may still experience this on some rare occasions.
-We recommend that you stop AD temporarily (15+ minutes) and login using your browser answering the CAPTCHA.
-Continue to use the browser for a while until eBay stops presenting the CAPTCHA at login.
-Check bid history pages as well (auctions with existing bids).
+We've taken measures to reduce the number of logins with AD to avoid such CAPCHAs, however, you may still experience this on some rare occasions.
+We recommend that you stop AD temporarily (5+ minutes) and use your external web browser, then do this:

 More info: eBay verification code questions